Class: TestWorkflowEnvironment

 createLocal

-Start a full Temporal server locally, downloading if necessary.
+Start a full Temporal server locally.

 This environment is good for testing full server capabilities, but does not support time skipping like

-createTimeSkipping does. supportsTimeSkipping will always return false
+createTimeSkipping does. supportsTimeSkipping will always return false for this environment.

 sleep will sleep the actual amount of time and currentTimeMs will return the current time.